If board game and puzzle organization has you stumped, here are some suggestions for getting your games in order:

 - A puzzle mat is good for storing puzzles when you need to put it away but aren’t yet finished working on it.

-- If the box for a game becomes so damaged that it is no longer containing a game, there are plastic board game boxes to hold the pieces and most boards.
+- If the box for a game becomes so damaged that it is no longer containing a game, these plastic project boxes hold the pieces and most boards.

 How do you store board games and puzzles in your home?
 Let us know your suggestions in the comments!